pyember/ember/docs/xcs/API_REFERENCE.md

         return processed_inputs
 ```

 The `jit` decorator enables just-in-time compilation for operators.
-It traces execution and compiles optimized execution plans.
+It traces execution and compiles optimized execution plans by analyzing the actual runtime behavior of the operator.

 **Parameters:**

 - `options` (Optional[JITOptions]): Configuration options for JIT compilation
+- `sample_input` (Dict[str, Any]): Sample input for pre-compilation during initialization
+- `force_trace` (bool): When True, always trace execution even for cached graphs
+- `recursive` (bool): Whether to trace and compile nested operator calls

 **Options:**